Suunto D4i Novo Dive Computer Review

 Dive Log and Connectivity

-The D4i has a built-in dive log that is capable of recording up to 140 hours of dive information.
+It has a built-in dive log that is capable of recording up to 140 hours of scuba diving information.
 It can be exported to your computer (both Mac and Windows) and then can be uploaded to the Suunto Movescount portal where you can track all your exercising from all Suunto watches including their dive computers.
 You can even add photos and videos of your dives to the uploaded log books to share with others.

 The portal also allows to plan future dives based on historic data.
 Dive data from the log can be analyzed in depth and displayed in charts.
 This allows to make better choices and adjust alarms and dive times for future dives.

-What is missing in the Suunto D4i Novo is a digital compass.
+What is missing in this scuba diving computer is a digital compass.
 This is provided in the next model up, the D6i Novo.
 It’s one of the features that can rarely be found on any mid-level dive computer so it’s not like the D4i would be the only mid-range model that doesn’t have it.

 Another small downside is that the buttons can be hard to handle when diving in cooler water with thick gloves.
 This is overall an issue with any watch-style dive computer.
 Due to the size of the computer the buttons can simply be too close together when trying to press them while wearing thick dive gloves.
 This issue typically is not an issue when wearing no gloves or thin ones or when you have small hands.